dream-sports-labs/rn-benchmarking/README.md

    1. rtn-performance/js/NativePerformanceModule => react-native-performance/js/RNPerformanceModule
    2. rtn-performance/js/PerformanceLoggerViewNativeComponent => react-native-performance/js/RNPerformanceView
    ```
-5. Run app in release mode using `yarn ios`.
+5. Run app in release mode using `yarn ios --mode Release`.
 6. For iOS numbers can be found under **D11PerformanceLog** of app's document directory.
 7. The document directory of any installed app on pysical device can be accessed via using tools like [iexplorer](https://macroplant.com/iexplorer).
 8. To get number's from iOS simulator use command: